What is a Resolution of Necessity (RON)?

 The organization must also hold a government hearing to address the resolution of necessity and the suggested eminent domain action after meeting these four criteria.

-The agency must notify the present owners of the property of the hearing and enable them to be heard at the hearing.
-Property owners can talk for themselves or ask a skilled eminent domain lawyer from California to talk for them.
+The agency must notify the present owners of the property of the hearing.
+Property owners may attend the hearing themselves or seek representation of an eminent domain lawyer from California.

 The Review Standard for Resolution of Necessity